 More information on Pillar 1 of the CAP - Direct payments including Greening is available.

 The proposed SRDP 2014 - 2020 was submitted to the European Commission on Thursday 19th June 2014 using the template provided.
 A separate glossary of terms that are used throughout the document.
-The European Commission will take around 6 months to consider and approve the programme and we aim to open the new SRDP from January 2015.

 What is available under the SRDP 2014- 2020?